nimrossum/research-project/docs/main.typ

 // TODO
 #figure[Figure of git truck showing file with high activity / many automated commits]

 These kinds of changes do not directly reflect genuine development effort, but they still result in high LoCC values from which one often draw this conclusion.
+If the developers practice good Git hygiene (such as keeping commits small and focused, not using squash merging, and writing descriptive commit or structured commit messages#footnote([Some projects conform to structured commit messages using tools like Commitizen @github-commitizen:online])), you can perform filtering to focus on for example commits fixing bugs, refactoring or implementing features, but in reality, not all teams conform to these practices.

 This shows why this metric cannot stand alone as a measure of productivity.
 This may cause the results to be misinterpreted, overstating the activity levels of certain developers or areas of the system.

 == Fourth problem: Time bias <timeBias>

 Tools like Git Truck track the LoCC through the entire history of a project by default, weighing ancient changes as much as recent changes.
 In the development of Git Truck, this was attempted to be mitigated by looking at blame information#footnote[https://github.com/git-truck/git-truck/commit/12582272b5854d6bf23706b292f3519750023fdd] instead and only considering how the files that are still present in the system as of today has changed through time.
 However, this technique is still prone to the errors introduced by the problem stated in @renamePitfalls.
-Another attempt to solve this was the introduction of the time range slider#footnote[https://github.com/git-truck/git-truck/pull/731], which led the user select a duration of time to analyze and "forget the past".
+Another attempt to solve this was the introduction of the time range slider#footnote[https://github.com/git-truck/git-truck/pull/731], which led the user select a duration of time to analyze and ignore past changes in analysis.

 = Compression Distance and Mitigating the problems of LoCC